llokesh/java-selenium-cucumber/README.md

 2. When the tests are run locally, reports are stored under cucumber-reports

 Future enhancements:
-1. Publish test reports to github page
+1. Create a separate class for Hooks
-2. Create a separate class for Hooks
+2. Create separate runners for API and UI tests
-3. Create separate runners for API and UI tests
+3. SauceLab or BrowserStack integration
-4. SauceLab or BrowserStack integration
+4. Support multiple browsers like firefox, edge, safari, etc
 5. Increase test coverage by automating various workflows
 6. Automate OTP authentication validation via Twilio services